Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 Safeguarding Children

 The NHS has a key part to play in safeguarding and promoting the welfare of children.
-Individual children, especially some of the most vulnerable children and those at greatest risk of social exclusion, will need co-ordinated help from a range of organisations including health, education, children’s social care and the voluntary sector.
+Individual children, especially some of the most vulnerable children, including Children in Care are at greatest risk of social exclusion, will need co-ordinated help from a range of organisations including health, education, children’s social care and the voluntary sector.
 Within LSCft, safeguarding responsibilities include service users who are under the age of 18, children who are carers or parents, or are the children of services users.

 Section 11 of the Children Act 2004 places a duty on every NHS Trust to have arrangements in place to ensure that the organisation and all staff working within it have regard to the need to safeguard and promote the welfare of children.
 LSCft regularly reviews its arrangements against these requirements and declares compliance with its statutory responsibilities,